SynthstromAudible/DelugeFirmware/docs/community_features.md

 	Enable or disables the Delete Unused Kit Rows shortcut (hold KIT then SHIFT+SAVE/DELETE).
 * Alternative Golden Knob Delay Params
 	When On, changes the behaviour of the click action, from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).
+* Automation (AUTO)
+	* Interpolation
+		When On, Interpolation is on by default in the Automation Instrument Clip View.
+		Note: This is just a default setting and can be overriden in the Automation Instrument Clip View using the Select encoder button.
+	* Clear Clip
+		When On, clearing a clip in the regular Instrument Clip View will clear Notes and MPE, but not Automation.
+		When On, to clear Non-MPE Automation you will need to enter the Automation Instrument Clip View.
+	* Nudge Note
+		When On, nudging a note in the regular Instrument Clip View will nudge the Note and MPE, but not the Automation.
+		When On, to nudge Non-MPE Automation, you will need to either Shift or Manually Edit the automation in the Automation Instrument Clip View.
+	* Shift Note
+		When On, shifting notes horizontally in the regular Instrument Clip View will shift the Notes and MPE, but not the Automation.
+		When On, to shift Non-MPE Automation horizontally you will need to enter the Automation Instrument Clip View.

 ## Compiletime settings